 Abstract.
 Group composition can have profound effects on the behavior and function of social groups, but few social systems afford sufficient control over group composition to precisely quantify those effects.
 Here, we analyze the relationship between group composition and division of labor in a social insect with unique experimental amenability, the clonal raider ant.
 We use automated behavioral tracking to quantify division of labor in 120 experimental colonies with controlled variation in genetic, demographic, and morphological composition, three of the main factors affecting behavior in social insects.
 We find that heterogeneity in colony composition generates patterns of behavioral organization that cannot be inferred from the behavior of homogeneous colonies or from the intuitive predictions of a commonly used model for division of labor.
-Instead, these patterns can be explained by introducing factors that are empirically documented but theoretically rarely considered, such as variation in task efficiency or interactions between task demand from the brood and task performance by workers.
+However, these patterns can be explained by considering factors that are empirically documented but theoretically rarely considered, such as variation in task efficiency or interactions between task demand from the brood and task performance by workers.
 With these biologically realistic sources of variation, theory can capture the full spectrum of behavioral organization observed across experimental colonies containing different types and amounts of heterogeneity.